Baby & Child Mental Health

 It lowers the risk of breast cancer and helps the new parent’s body recover from birth.

-Breastfeeding/chestfeeding helps build a physical, touch-based connection.
-This skin-to-skin contact increases oxytocin (the love hormone), supports a healthy immune system, helps with stress, and helps improve healthy weight gain in infants.
-If breastfeeding/chestfeeding is not an option the skin-to-skin contact can be achieved with bottle-feeding.
+Nursing your baby helps build a physical, touch-based connection.
+This skin-to-skin contact increases oxytocin (the love hormone).
+It supports a healthy immune system, helps with stress, and helps improve healthy weight gain in infants.
+You can also get benefits of skin-to-skin contact while bottle-feeding.

 It is usually best to try nursing within an hour after birth.
 Your first milk, called colostrum, is extra rich and just enough for your baby’s needs.

-Feeding a baby human milk is a full-time endeavor in the first few weeks.
-Parents should be prepared to do little else in the early postpartum period.
+Nursing a baby is a full-time job in the first few weeks.
+Parents should be prepared to do spend a lot of time nursing, especially in the beginning.

 The first few weeks also tend to be when most challenges occur.
 Be kind to yourself and ask for help.
-Call the Breast Start line at 1 – 855 – 855-MILK or a lactation consultant to help you figure out solutions to problems or alternatives.
+Don’t hesitate to get lactation support.

 The more you feed, the more milk will be produced.